newrelic/newrelic-node-examples/nextjs-legacy/README.md

 application forwards server-side logs via our instrumentation of the Pino logger.
 + [pages/_document.js](./pages/_document.jsx): shows how to enable the browser agent.
-+ [pages/user/edit/[id].jsx](./pages/user/edit/%5Bid%5D.jsx): shows how to handle errors on both the client and server.
++ [pages/user/edit/[id].jsx](./pages/user/edit/%5Bid%5D.jsx): shows how to
+handle errors on both the client and server.
 When updating a user's age, an error will be returned, presented in the client, and available in the New Relic dashboard.
++ [pages/hello/[value].jsx](./pages/hello/%5Bvalue%5D.jsx): shows a static page
+that has been generated at compile time.
+Views of this sort of page will show up appropriately in the New Relic dashboard.

 ## Setup